-We had built a snow jump by rolling up huge snow balls near the bottom of the road leading into the gravel pit, putting them together and created a ramp out of snow.
+We had built a snow jump by rolling up huge snow balls near the bottom of the road leading into the gravel pit, shoving them together and created a ramp out of snow.

 At 5:36pm, the ground under my feet began to rumble.
-Our family had lived in Alaska for a lot of years, and we had felt a lot of earthquakes.
+Our family had lived in Alaska for many years, and we had felt many earthquakes.

 But this earthquake was different.